This post was published in Doors & Hardware

 International Building Code

 Section 407.3.1 states that corridor doors (with the exception of doors required to be rated as an incidental use area and doors that are part of an exit enclosure), are not required to have a fire protection rating.
 These corridor doors are not required to be self-closing or automatic-closing as the staff is expected to close the doors to patient rooms if there is a fire, or to evacuate patients to an adjacent smoke compartment, but the doors must provide an effective barrier to limit the transfer of smoke.
-Corridor doors must have positive-latching devices – including constant-latching flush bolts on pairs, and roller latches are not permitted.
+Corridor doors must have positive-latching devices – including constant-latching flush bolts on pairs of doors – and roller latches are not permitted.
 The IBC Commentary states, “This provision is primarily intended to apply to care recipient sleeping room corridor doors,” however, it may apply to other auxiliary rooms such as exam rooms and support spaces that are not fire rated.

 Another common question is whether patient room doors are required to be inspected annually, as fire door assemblies are.
 The general consensus is that because the doors are not fire door assemblies, the annual inspection and documentation is not mandated, but the doors, frames, and hardware must be kept in proper working order.
 Corridor doors that are fire door assemblies, such as doors leading to stairwells or incidental use areas that require a rating, would be subject to the annual inspection.
+Doors required to comply with NFPA 105 – Standard for Smoke Door Assemblies and Other Opening Protectives would also have to be inspected annually, but the model codes do not require health care corridor doors to meet this standard.
+The Joint Commission issued a bulletin clarifying this in 2018.